 Whilst we would not advocate using CBD products as an alternative to seeking professional advice, there is a growing weight of scientific evidence to support its use as a health supplement.

 In recent years, millions of pounds have been invested in the scientific study of the potential health benefits associated with CBD.
 There is already strong evidence to support the treatment of major issues such as epilepsy, inflammation and anxiety.
 There is also significant evidence to suggest that CBD can provide pain relief, offering a potential alternative to strong medications such as morphine.
+And it's not just beneficial in humans; CBD for Horses and other animals is also growing in popularity due to the potential benefits.

 There are also studies looking into the use of CBD to treat some conditions associated with ageing.
 Hemp oil is high in omega-3, omega-6 and omega-9 and it is thought that hemp oil could delay the onset of age-related conditions that result in mental deterioration.
 Currently affecting more than 35 million people worldwide, Alzheimer’s disease is one of the most common forms of neurodegenerative disorders and results in a progressive loss of cognitive processes.
 Patients with Alzheimer’s experience build ups of amyloid-[beta] as well as inflammation and signs of oxidative stress.
 Recent studies have indicated that taking CBD extracts can reduce amyloid-[beta] production as well as having antioxidant and anti-inflammatory properties, which could potentially slow down the effects of the disease for many people.